kakajan/IshYar/README.md

 ### 🌳 Interactive Org-Tree

 Navigate your organization like never before.
-Our **D3.js-powered** animated hierarchy lets you:
+Our **visual card-based** animated hierarchy lets you:

-- Zoom, pan, and explore departments intuitively
+- Explore departments with intuitive card layouts
 - Click any node to drill down into teams & individuals
 - Visualize workload distribution in real-time
-- Drag-and-drop organizational restructuring
+- Clean, interactive organizational restructuring

 </td>
 <td width="50%">